DammuNikhitha/ELEVATE_LABS/README.md

 # ELEVATE_LABS – AI & Machine Learning Internship Tasks

-This repository contains all the tasks completed as part of my AI & Machine Learning Internship at Elevate Labs.
+This repository serves as a **central collection of all tasks completed during my AI & Machine Learning Internship at Elevate Labs**.

+Each task is also maintained as a **separate individual GitHub repository**, and all of them are organized together here for easy access and review.

 Each task focuses on different concepts of data analysis, machine learning, and model building using Python and Scikit-learn.

-The repository is organized in a structured and sequential manner for easy understanding and navigation.

 ---
 ## 📂 Task List